MediaComem/comem-archidep/subjects/unix-admin/README.md

 myapp:x:999:
 ```

-(Note that a home directory is configured even if it wasn't created.
+> Note that a home directory is configured even if it wasn't created.
+This is
-This is not an issue.)
+> not an issue.
+>

-> System users use a different UID range by default,
+> System users use a different UID range by default, specified by the
-> specified by the `SYS_UID_MIN` and `SYS_UID_MAX` options in the `/etc/login.defs` file.
+> `SYS_UID_MIN` and `SYS_UID_MAX` options in the `/etc/login.defs` file.
+On
+> Ubuntu, for example, it will start at 999 and be decremented by 1 for each new
+> user.

 You can try to use `su` to try to switch to that user.
 It won't work: